ckrilow/dev-ckrilow/README.md

 ## pipelines

-* Each module is a full analysis.
+* Each pipeline is a full analysis.
 Think of it like the heading of a methods section in a paper.
-For instance if this were genetic summary statistics workflow, a module might be "fine-mapping" that does both conditional and credible set analysis.
-Another module may be "colocalization".
+For instance if this were genetic summary statistics workflow, a pipeline might be "fine-mapping" that does both conditional and credible set analysis.
+Another pipeline may be "colocalization".

-* Modules may have numbers prior to their name (e.g., `example_module_1` to `0025-example_module_1`).
-These numbers do not mean anything, but merely used to keep modules in their general order of execution.
+* Pipelines may have numbers prior to their name (e.g., `example_pipeline_1` to `0025-example_pipeline_1`).
+These numbers do not mean anything, but merely used to keep pipelines in their general order of execution.
 These are optional.

-* A module consists of :
+* A pipeline consists of :
 1. A workflow.
 2. A `scripts` directory with *all* scripts referenced by that workflow (unless a general lib script is called).
+Scripts may have numbers prior to their name.
+These numbers do not mean anything, but merely used to keep scripts in their general order of execution.
+These are optional.
 3. A `docs` directory that contains a documentation of the default parameters written in a style that is publishable as methods in a paper (including citations).
 Within the `docs` directory there may be a `reference` with any additional reference materials.
 4. An `example_runtime_setup` directory contains files that give an example of actual config files and any other files used to run the pipeline.